pooltogether/v4-docs/docs/reference/contracts/DrawBeacon.md

   function canCompleteDraw(
   ) external returns (bool)
 ```
-Returns whether an Draw request can be completed.
+Returns whether a Draw can be completed.